conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 ### What do you need?

-Before going through each and every step in the installation guide of the RAK811 LPWAN Evaluation Board, make sure to prepare the necessary items listed below:
+Before going through in the installation guide of the RAK811 LPWAN Evaluation Board, make sure to prepare the necessary items listed below:

 1. **RAK811 LPWAN Evaluation Board**
 2. Micro- USB cable